Inside Bangkok's newest mega attraction, Iconsiam

 Built at a cost of US$1.65 billion, this 750,000 square meter riverside complex is made up of retail, dining, entertainment and residential spaces.

-According to the developer -- a joint-venture made up of Thai companies Siam Piwat, Magnolia Quality Development Corporation and Charoen Pokphand Group -- it's Thailand's biggest commercial project to date.
+According to the developer -- a joint-venture made up of Thai companies Siam Piwat, Magnolia Quality Development Corporation and Charoen Pokphand Group -- it's Thailand's biggest commercial property project to date.

 But why all the fuss for what on the surface is essentially another big shopping mall?